srkuleo/noteset/README.md

 ## Future updates and plans:

 - _Extract logic for both timer and handling workout in 2 separate custom hooks.
 Validate input inside handleNoteInput (max 80 char, show indicator), render errors for reps, weights and note.
-Find a way to remove added set.
-Implement not doing today bolean checkbutton on exercises you wont be doing that day.
-See if there is a way to subscribe to users touch actions on mobile._
+See if there is a way to subscribe to users touch actions on mobile.
+Fix date on profile page.
+Add option to remove sets.
+Set main colour to slate-50 and add shadow on all the navbars, set body above md to width 75%.
+Final change to the toast notif.
+See scale on buttons when modal opens.
+Refactor dnd and add simple animations with autoanimate._

 - _Make post workout page with proper UI structure and way to modify current default workout if needed._